 Our choices become our actions.
 Our actions become our habits.
 Our habits become our character.

-This 60 Minutes story reminded me again of why deciding to be a person of character is the single most important leadership decision you will ever make.
+That 60 Minutes story reminded me again of why deciding to be a person of character is the single most important leadership decision you will ever make.
 Everything else pales in comparison.